 The most common undesirable impurities found in commercial iron include Phosphorus (reduces ductility, increases brittleness, and messes with heat treating), Silicon (a useful chemical that increases strength, but too much decreases impact resistance), and Sulfur (a demonic chemical that reduces strength, increases brittleness and gleefully promotes warping).
 Obviously, something must be done about these bad boys.

-Some people imagine that, through the Alchemy of Science (a term that’s recently lost nearly all its value through adulteration and profiteering by dishonest “scientists”), impurities are simply “disappeared” from steel during smelting.
-While some impurities can be eliminated through heat and chemical reactions, it is not possible to reduce the content of those listed above to insignificant levels through smelting alone.
+Some people imagine that, through the Alchemy of “Science” (a word that’s recently lost nearly all of its value through adulteration and profiteering by credentialed scam artists and narcissistic publicity hounds pretending to be “scientists”), impurities are simply “disappeared” from steel during smelting.
+While some impurities can in fact be eliminated through heat and chemical reactions, it is not possible to reduce the content of those listed above to insignificant levels through smelting alone.

 Production Flowchart of Yellow Label, White Label, Blue Label, and Super Aogami Steels